Southern Fried Queer Pride: Events

-Atlanta is Burning Ball
+Atlanta is Burning ball

-The Atlanta is Burning ball was completed in collaboration with Red Bull and Morph, “a local Atlanta, queer PoC ran nightlife event founded by Jsport and Leonce” (Paper magazine).
+The Atlanta is Burning ball was completed in collaboration with Red Bull and Morph, "a local Atlanta, queer PoC ran nightlife event founded by Jsport and Leonce".
 To date, the event is one of the only partnerships SFQP has made with large corporations.
-As policy, SFQP refuses to collaborate with corporations if they require micromanagement from the sponsors or a compromise in the artistic vision.
+As a policy, SFQP refuses to collaborate with corporations if they require micromanagement from the sponsors or a compromise in the artistic vision.
 The Atlanta is Burning ball was an eye-to-eye collaboration, with queer artists and representatives from the company immersing themselves into the community and ballroom culture.
-Everyone represented in the event, from the organizers to the performers and judges, came from the ballroom community, and were compensated with competitive wages for their work.
+Everyone represented in the event, from the organizers to the performers and judges, came from the ballroom community, and were compensated for their work.

 Night Life

 Besides their annual festivals, SFQP holds many dance parties and nightlife events throughout the year.
-Black and brown trans people are excluded in the Atlanta nightlife scene, and SFQP provides alternatives to such venues.
-The organization is highly selective with the bars with which they collaborate, opting for spaces that allow for artistic and creative control, as well as safe spaces for trans people.
-SFQP is careful in choosing the staff for their events, including who runs the door, and who the bartenders are.
+Black and brown trans people are often excluded in the Atlanta nightlife scene, and SFQP provides alternatives to such venues.
+The organization is highly selective with the bars with which they collaborate, opting for spaces that allow for artistic and creative control as well as safe spaces for trans people.
+SFQP is careful in choosing the staff for their events, including bartenders and door attendants.
 Nightlife can often be a transphobic space in which pronouns are not respected, nor the presence of Black and brown people.
-SFQP continues to combat such culture through their reputation as a radically inclusive space willing to perpetually evolve with the times.
+SFQP aims to combat such culture through their reputation as a radically inclusive space willing to perpetually evolve with the times.

-Organizing in the Pandemic
+COVID-19 pandemic

-During the 2020-2021 Coronavirus pandemic, SFQP has turned their focus to online events.
-Virtual events via Zoom, like online workshops, film screenings, Zoom discussions, and dance parties.
-Virtual events have expanded SFQP's reach to community members who would not have been to attend in-person SFQP events in past years, such as rural and home-bound Southern queer people.
-Additionally, though the organization has always dabbled in mutual aid, they have increased their emphasis on such work during the era of COVID-19.
+In 2020 and 2021, during the COVID-19 pandemic, SFQP turned their focus to online events.
+Virtual events, like online workshops, film screenings, discussions, and dance parties, were held over Zoom.
+Virtual events expanded SFQP's reach to community members who would not have been to attend in-person SFQP events in past years, such as rural and home-bound Southern queer people.
+Additionally, though the organization has always dabbled in mutual aid, they increased their emphasis on such work during the pandemic.